zhao1701/spotify-song-lyric-analysis/readme.md

 #### The Big Picture

-The [parallel coordinate plot](https://en.wikipedia.org/wiki/Parallel_coordinates) below visualizes the relationships between all the key features.
+The [parallel coordinate plot](https://en.wikipedia.org/wiki/Parallel_coordinates) below visualizes the relationships between all the key audio features.
 Each path extending from valence to acousticness represents a single song and is comprised of line segments that connect the values of each feature of the song.
 These values were rescaled to between **0.0** and **1.0** for ease of visualization.

 <p align='center'><img src="imgs/parallel-coordinates.png" width='800px'></p>

 Here too, we can see that valence and danceability are positively correlated; higher valence values generally connect to higher danceability values relative to other songs of similar age.
 However, more recent Hot 100 songs tend to be much lower in valence and higher in danceability than older ones.
-Generally speaking, the newest songs tend to be higher energy, more danceable, less positive, louder, and barely acoustic.
+Generally speaking, the newest songs tend to be higher energy, more danceable, less positive, louder, and less acoustic.

 #### Embedding in Latent Audio Space

 An embedding is a projection of high-dimensional data points, in this case 15 dimensions of audio feature data, into a lower-dimensional space.
-[T-distributed Stochastic Neighbor Embedding](https://distill.pub/2016/misread-tsne/), or tSNE, is a particularly effective method for non-linearly compressing data into a 2 or 3-dimensional space suitable for visualization; similar points are pulled together while dissimilar points are pushed away.
+[T-distributed Stochastic Neighbor Embedding](https://distill.pub/2016/misread-tsne/), or TSNE, is a particularly effective method for non-linearly compressing data into a 2 or 3-dimensional space suitable for visualization; similar points are pulled together while dissimilar points are pushed away.
 In addition to songs, I averaged the audio features for each artist, decade, and a few other properties and included them in the embedding as well.

 <p align='center'><img src="imgs/embedding-audio-features.png" width='800px'></p>